iPhone X 2018: Apple Appears To Have Killed Off The iPhone SE2

 — Ben Geskin (@VenyaGeskin1) June 1, 2018

 According to a recent Forbes report, popular smartphone case maker Olixar, which has correctly predicted the design of devices such as the iPhone X, Galaxy S9, Galaxy Note 8, Galaxy Note 7, and iPhone 7 in the past, has stated that Apple will not be releasing an iPhone SE2 device this year.
-Instead, the case maker states that the Cupertino-based tech giant will only be releasing its three main iPhones on September.
+Instead, the case maker states that the Cupertino-based tech giant will only be releasing its three main iPhones in September.
 Olixar is so confident in this information that it has already started production of its cases for Apple’s 2018 iPhones.

 While the absence of the iPhone SE2 is notable, it does not mean that Apple is altogether abandoning the midrange market.
 According to reports, the iPhone series this year will include a direct successor to the iPhone X, an iPhone X Plus with a 6.5-inch display, and a “budget” iPhone with a 6.1-inch screen.
 The 6.1-inch iPhone is rumored to feature the same design elements as the two premium iPhone X successors, though it is not expected to feature 3D Touch or an OLED panel.